prebid/addressability-framework/mvp-spec/website-implementation.md

 <!--partial-end-->

 In the communication, the Transmission Requests must be associated to the Prebid SSO Data.
-Depending of the existing structure of the communication, it makes sense to have a shared structure for the Prebid SSO Data and multiple Transmissions refering to it.
+Depending on the existing structure of the communication, it makes sense to have a shared structure for the Prebid SSO Data and multiple Transmissions referring to it.

 Here is a non-standardized example that must be adapted to the existing API: